bhuisgen/neon-webdocs/docs/neon/configuration/server/listeners/modules/local/index.md

     # highlight-end
 ```

-- The instance listens on all network interfaces with port 80.
+- The **default** listener is listening on all network interfaces with port 80.

 ## Directives